Ages 7 to 13

 Coyotes: Age 10-13

 All of our Youth School programs open the portals of curiosity, imagination, and connection for any child with an interest in nature.
 Through creative play and exploration, students work together in small groups with a low student-to-instructor ratio.
 Students gain nature awareness and knowledge of plants, mammals, birds, tracking and survival.
 During the year there are field trips and guest instructors in various topics.

-The Village Program (Wednesday) is for 7-12 year-olds.
-At this program, students spend more time in interest-based groups.
-We have a wide variety of curriculum and students will have a hand in creating what they do each week.
 Most parents choose between Wednesday and Thursday Youth School options based on what best fits their schedule.
-Some families sign up for both days since each program is unique and offers something different.
-Village offers a much wider age range which creates a unique environment for adventuring and exploring.
+Some families with 7-12 year old students sign up for both days since each program is unique and offers something different.

 Our educational philosophy focuses on:

 - Creating a safe environment in which children can play and explore their world

 - Providing fun, hands-on opportunities for children to learn